How we collect your personal information

 We do not knowingly collect or store any personal information about children under the age of 16.
 If you are aged under 16 please get your parent or guardian's permission before you provide any personal information to us.

 4. How do we use your personal information?

 We may use your personal information:

-sending you information about products and services which we think may be of interest to you - If you agree, we will contact you (depending on your contact preferences) via email, post, telephone, sms, or by other electronic means such as via social and digital media this may include new product launches, newsletters and opportunities to participate in market research
+Sending you information about products and services which we think may be of interest to you - If you agree, we will contact you (depending on your contact preferences) via email, post, telephone or by other electronic means such as via social and digital media

-sending you a confirmation emails to verify transactions.
+Sending you a confirmation emails to verify communications

-We may monitor or record your calls, emails, sms or other communications but we will do so in accordance with data protection legislation and other applicable law.
-Monitoring or recording will always be for business purposes, such as for quality control and training (e.g. where you call our customer services help line), to prevent unauthorised use of our telecommunication systems and Site, to ensure effective systems operation, to meet any legal obligation and/or to prevent or detect crime.
+We may monitor or record your calls, emails or other communications but we will do so in accordance with data protection legislation and other applicable law.
+Monitoring or recording will always be for business purposes, such as for quality control and training (e.g., where you call our customer services help line), to prevent unauthorised use of our telecommunication systems and Site, to ensure effective systems operation, to meet any legal obligation and/or to prevent or detect crime.